-- Serve as a regional Commonwealth charter school targeting students in Plymouth, Wareham, Carver, Bourne, Pembroke, Marshfield, Middleboro, and the Silver Lake School District. - Accept students who have completed or attempted to complete 8th grade; - Backfill vacancies throughout the year in accordance with G.L. c.
+- Serve as a regional Commonwealth charter school targeting students in Plymouth, Wareham and Carver; - Accept students who have completed or attempted to complete 8th grade; - Backfill vacancies throughout the year in accordance with G.L. c.
 71, § 89(m) but not in excess of the school's approved maximum enrollment of 130 in year one of operations growing to 300 in year 7.
 For details, see projected growth plan in Section VII; - Enroll students to the school's approved maximum enrollment, but with the total number of students attending in a given school year not to exceed the total number of students reported in the school's pre-enrollment submission to the Department of Elementary and Secondary Education in the previous spring in accordance with 603 CMR 1.08(5);